 At the top of any ticket details page, you would find the "Discuss" option using which you could initiate a internal conversation.
 You would have the option to invite an agent to the conversation by mentioning the agent's name with a @.
 This would send the agent a desktop notification through which they could join and continue the conversation within the ticket.

-You could mention/invite an Agent within your account or a Group configured within your Account.
-Start typing @ followed by the group name and all agents associated with that group would receive the notification of invite for Team Huddle.
+Apart from inviting an Agent within your account, you can also invite a Group into the huddle to start conversing about the ticket.
+Start typing @ followed by the group's name (@group_name) and all agents who are members of that group will receive the invite to join that Huddle.